-When a new Scout joins a Boy Scout troop, the first rank he earns is the Scout Rank.
-The requirements for this rank focus on Boy Scout basics, such as the Scout Oath, Scout Law, patrol method, and advancement methods.
+When a boy or girl joins a Scout troop, the first rank he or she earns is the Scout Rank.
+The requirements for this rank focus on the basics, such as the Scout Oath, Scout Law, patrol method, and advancement methods.
 Learning about personal safety is also a requirement.

 Printable helps for requirements: